Roving-Ronin/EMS-Events-Card/EMHASS/README.md

 A custom Home Assistant Lovelace card for [EMHASS](https://emhass.readthedocs.io/) (Energy Management for Home Assistant) that displays MPC optimizer forecasts and historical energy events in a rich, colour-coded table.

-Designed for the **Sigenergy + EMHASS MPC** setup documented at [sigenergy.annable.me](https://sigenergy.annable.me/emhass/), with three-tier sensor fallback so it also works with standard EMHASS installations.
+Designed for the **Sigenergy + EMHASS MPC** setup documented at [sigenergy.annable.me](https://sigenergy.annable.me/emhass/), with three-tier sensor fallback so it also works with standard EMHASS installations and in the settings modal you can define your EMHASS and Inverter/Battery sensors if they are different.

 ---